-- 1. An written amendment is a contract modification authorized by the parties (not including options or change orders).
-For example, an amendment can be used when change orders are not permitted by the original contract or when used to modify a contract when the modification exceeds the scope of changes that may be made by change order.
+- 1. An amendment is a contract modification authorized by the parties (not including options or change orders).
+For example, an amendment can be used when change orders are not permitted by the original contract or when the modification exceeds the scope of changes that may be made by change order.
 E-mails, letter correspondence, and oral notification between parties are insufficient to amend a contract.
 Amendments must be mutually agreed to and executed by authorized representatives of both parties.
 Amendments most frequently deal with changes to the work to be performed, time extensions, compensation for delays, and changes in the contract price due to any or all of the above.
-A request for an amendment may be initiated by the JBE or the Vendor. - TrialSuperior courts are solely responsible for inputting contract information into the Phoenix Statewide Financial System (Phoenix) and updating Phoenix so that it accurately reflects subsequent contract amendments.
-TrialSuperior courts should coordinate with the Trial Court Administrative Services Office, Judicial and Court Administrative Services Division as appropriate.
+A request for an amendment may be initiated by the JBE or the Vendor. - Superior courts are solely responsible for inputting contract information into the Phoenix Statewide Financial System (Phoenix) and updating Phoenix so that it accurately reflects subsequent contract amendments.
+Superior courts should coordinate with the Judicial Council's Trial Court Administrative Services Ooffice, Judicial and Court Administrative Services Division as appropriate.